TrueLayer/truelayer_mcp/README.md

 > Use at your own risk.
 > This integration may break with API changes and should not be used in production environments.
 >
-> Also, given that AI assistants may not always produce deterministic behaviors, and for safe and isolated testing, we strongly recommend using the MCP server in the TrueLayer Sandbox environment.
+> Also, given that AI assistants may not always produce deterministic behaviors, and for safe and isolated testing, you may only make use of the MCP server in the TrueLayer Sandbox environment.
 >
 > By using this MCP server with an external LLM you are trusting an external third party with the handling of the data retrieved from the TrueLayer API.